Understanding Direct Export

 Direct Export Using Freight Forwarders

-Eventually you’re going to need to the services of a freight forwarder.
-These guys will be the guys that actually move your goods from the source to your destination.
+Eventually you’re going to need the services of a freight forwarder.
+These guys help you move your goods from the source to your destination.
 Using the post office is only so good as it only works for smaller packages that you can take to the post office and send.
-You obviously won’t be able to drive forklift trucks there and leave them with your pallets of amazing products.
+You obviously won’t be able to drive forklift trucks there and leave them with your pallets of your amazing products.

 Insurance

-Insurance is never the most interesting subject and one that we would all like to skip over but it’s super important for direct export.
+Insurance is never the most interesting subject and one that we would all like to skip over but it’s super important for both direct and indirect exporting.
 If your goods don’t arrive at their destination, who’s fault is it?
 Who has to suffer the financial loss?
 How will it all be rectified?
 Being insured takes care of those issues, accidents happen and things get lost.
+Who bares that risk?
 Make sure you’re not on the wrong end of that scenario.
 As you’ve probably guessed, check out a recent blog on marine insurance to learn some of the details involved in covering yourself.

 Pack It And Book It For Direct Export